Life insurance after a death: trust status decides days or months

 For more detail on how IHT is calculated, see our guide to inheritance tax.

 The basic claims process is the same for all policy types: contact the insurer, provide documents, submit the claim form.
-However, there are some practical differences.
+There are some practical differences between policy types.

 Term life insurance